 The concern, of course, is that Miller was part of a politically courageous council that made absolutely necessary cuts to overcompensated public employee groups when the recession slashed city revenue.
 Instead of unconscionably over-feeding the unions and hastening Stockton’s bankruptcy as her feckless predecessors did, she helped pull Stockton out of its tailspin.
 The city is in recovery mode today in part because of those decisions.

 Canepa took office after most of the crisis had passed.
-Apparently the “concern” is that he is cut form the same fiscally prudent cloth.
+Apparently the “concern” is that he is cut from the same fiscally prudent cloth.

 That either candidate strikes the union as willing to put broad public benefit ahead of narrow union interests is tantamount to an endorsement.